-Before people arrived, New Zealand was a land of trees and kiwi numbered in their millions.
+Before people arrived, New Zealand was a land of trees and kiwi numbered in the millions.
 Now they remain only in isolated patches.
-There are only around 300 Haast tokoeka (a variety of the southern tokoeka) and about 250 rowi living at Ōkārito.
-The little spotted kiwi survives only on offshore islands and at Zealandia (formerly the Karori Sanctuary) in Wellington.
+In 2015 there were around 300 Haast tokoeka (a variety of the southern tokoeka) and about 250 rowi living at Ōkārito.
+The little spotted kiwi survived only on offshore islands and at Zealandia (formerly the Karori Sanctuary) in Wellington.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: Derek Grzelewski, ‘Kiwi: icon in trouble.’
 New Zealand Geographic 45 (January–March 2000): 66–96